-The right hand side of the above display is at least $q(A, \epsilon, \delta_0, \gamma)$ (defined in Section \ref{sec: Proof of main ETS}) which is strictly positive.
-Again for compactness we use $q$ instead of $q(A, \epsilon, \delta_0, \gamma)$.
+The right-hand side of the above display is at least $q( \epsilon, \delta_0, \gamma)$ (defined in Section \ref{sec: Proof of main ETS}) which is strictly positive.
+Again for compactness we use $q$ instead of $q(\epsilon, \delta_0, \gamma)$.
 The above display motivates us to define the following event:

 and it follows that $\pr(\calE_p^c)\to 0 $ as $p \to \infty$.
 This leads to the following inequality: